 Expert Tips

-- Ensure the ingredients are at room temperature before starting – especially the eggs.
-Cold ingredients make it more challenging to achieve a proper emulsion.
+- Use room temperature ingredients.
+Start with room temperature ingredients, especially the eggs.
+Cold ingredients make it more challenging to achieve a good emulsion.

 Tips for Emulsification